Educational Mapping

 With the exception of our first book, which introduces 'ittle Bear, her superpowers, and prepares her for her first trip, all of our country books are written to always include certain educational elements:

-2) A cookie recipe that is child-friendly that is an opportunity both for cooking skills, but also math (counting and measuring.)
+2) A cookie recipe that is child-friendly that is an opportunity both for cooking skills and motor skills activities, but also math (counting and measuring.)

 3) A new friend, alternating male and female, who is the national animal (or without an official national animal, one that is strongly associated with the country).
 The name of the friend introduces a name from the country that alliterates with the animal name (for example, René Rooster, Siobhan Sheep, Mårten Moose, Elly Eagle).
 The different names are examples of how names differ, such as pronunciations, gender associations, etc.